pa11y/pa11y-webservice/README.md

 ### cron
 *(string)* A crontab which describes when to generate reports for each task in the application.
 Set via a config file or the `CRON` environment variable.

+### chromeLaunchConfig (config file only)
+*(object)* An object that is passed to pa11y for its (`chromeLaunchConfig`)[https://github.com/pa11y/pa11y#chromelaunchconfig-object].
+This configuration option is not available through environment variables, only from a configuration file.

 Contributing
 ------------